 - Investment Entities (Amendments to PFRS 10, PFRS 12 and PAS 27) The amendments are effective for annual periods beginning on or after January 1, 2014.
 They provide an exception to the consolidation requirement for entities that meet the definition of an investment entity under PFRS 10.
-The exception to consolidation requires investment entities to account for subsidiaries at fair value through profit or loss. - PAS 32, Financial Instruments: Presentation Offsetting Financial Assets and Financial Liabilities (Amendments) The amendments clarify the meaning of "currently has a legally enforceable right to set-off" and also clarify the application of the PAS 32 offsetting criteria to settlement systems (such as central clearing house systems) which apply gross settlement mechanisms that are not simultaneous.
-The amendments affect presentation only and have no impact on the Group's - PAS 36, Impairment of Assets Recoverable Amount Disclosures for Non-Financial Assets (Amendments)
+The exception to consolidation requires investment entities to account for subsidiaries at fair value through profit or loss. - PAS 32, Financial Instruments: Presentation Offsetting Financial Assets and Financial Liabilities (Amendments)

+The amendments clarify the meaning of "currently has a legally enforceable right to set-off" and also clarify the application of the PAS 32 offsetting criteria to settlement systems (such as central clearing house systems) which apply gross settlement mechanisms that are not simultaneous.
+The amendments affect presentation only and have no impact on the Group's financial position or performance.
+The amendments to PAS 32 are to be retrospectively applied for annual periods beginning on or after January 1, 2014. - PAS 36, Impairment of Assets Recoverable Amount Disclosures for Non-Financial Assets (Amendments)